 Blue aqua beads and a figure of a polar bear.
-We actually have them already but they are stored away so my little one can’t see it every day.
+We actually have them already but they are stored away so my little one can’t see them every day.

 Activity: Antarctica sensory bin.
-Polar bears, penguins, polar foxes, all those figurines can come handy to the imaginary play with your little one.
+Polar bears, penguins, polar foxes, all those figurines can come in handy to imaginary play with your little one.

 Fun band-aids.
-Since we have only regular ones and I feel terrible to deal with tears and boo boo without some fun band-aids on hand.
+Since we have only regular ones and I feel terrible dealing with tears and boo without some fun band-aids on hand.
 It makes one of the perfect practical advent calendar filler ideas for a toddler.
-Who would continue crying when they have such a cute bandaid on the little finger?
+Who would continue crying when they have such a cute bandaid on their little finger?

 Activity: Washi tape resist trees craft.
 You make a tree with washi tape on a piece of paper and make your kid paint around and on top of it.
 Then see the face of a surprise when you lift up the washi tape and reveal their creations.